mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

         * _There is no corresponding element in the "local" map_: insert/update/remove the matching record in the target collection, delete the record from the `pending` collection, and remove it from the "remote" map.
         * _This "remote" records is an "update" and there is a corresponding "local" record to "remove"_: update the matching record in the target collection, delete the "remote" and "local" records from the `pending` collection, and remove it from both maps.
+        * _This "remote" record is a "remove" and there is a corresponding "local" record to "remove"_: remove the matching record in the target collection, delete the "remote" and "local" records from the `pending` collcetion, and remove it from both maps.
         * _This "remote" record is a "remove" and there is a corresponding "local" record to "update"_: delete the "remote" record from the `pending` collection, and remove it from the "remote" map.
         * _This "remote" record is an "update" and there is a corresponding "local" record to "update"_: The records are reserved to later reconcile the conflicts as appropriate ([`items`](#item-conflicts) or [`keystores`](#keystore-conflicts)):